LucasGabrielfl0/Control-Engineering-Lab/README.md

 1. Linear and non linear aproximations of a Aeropendulum
 2. Measure the step and frequency response of the Lab Kit 1 and estiamte the transfer function

-## Project 2: White Box Model
+## Project 2: Analytical Models
+1. Estimate the transfer function of the Kit 1 circuit with White box aproach
-Estimate the transfer function of 2 circuit using either a white box or grey box approach
+2. Estimate the transfer function of the Kit 2 circuit with Grey box aproach
+3. Using MATLAB/Simulink files, compare the estimated transfer function and the simulated system's response

 ## Project 3: System Identification
 Acquire and Simulate the transfer function of a unknown circuit